medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 <br>

 #### Rules regarding forwarding
 It is optional for the system to support forwarding of a CareCommunication, however it is a requirement that all systems can receive and show a forwarded CareCommunication.
-If the sender system supports forwarding the user must be able to forward the entire message thread which may consist of one or more CareCommunications and attachments.
+If the sender system supports forwarding the user must be able to forward the entire message thread which may consist of one or more CareCommunications and attachments, which is illustrated on <a href="#Fig2">Figure 2</a>, where message CC1, CC2, and CC3 are forwarded in CC4.
 The system functionality where the user may choose and select which specified parts of the message thread that the user wishes to forward, is not required but optional.
 * Both sender and receiver of a CareCommucation may forward it.
 * The user may forward the latest sent or received CareCommunication or a previously sent or received CareCommunication.
 * When a CareCommunication is forwarded, the sender of the forwarded CareCommunication is responsible for the content being forwarded as well as ensuring its relevance to the receiver.
 This both applies to attachments and message text.